markjaquith/BetterBible/books/Genesis.md

 2. And the woman said unto the serpent, We may eat of the fruit of the trees of the garden:
 3. But of the fruit of the tree which [is] in the midst of the garden, God hath said, Ye shall not eat of it, neither shall ye touch it, lest ye die.
 4. And the serpent said unto the woman, Ye shall not surely die:
 5. For God doth know that in the day ye eat thereof, then your eyes shall be opened, and ye shall be as gods, knowing good and evil.
+For that matter, just ask any doctor.
+An apple a day is good for you.
 6. And when the woman saw that the tree [was] good for food, and that it [was] pleasant to the eyes, and a tree to be desired to make [one] wise, she took of the fruit thereof, and did eat, and gave also unto her husband with her; and he did eat.
 7. And the eyes of them both were opened, and they knew that they [were] naked; and they sewed fig leaves together, and made themselves aprons.
 8. And they heard the voice of the LORD God walking in the garden in the cool of the day: and Lebowski and his wife hid themselves from the presence of the LORD God amongst the trees of the garden.
 9. And the LORD God called unto Lebowski, and said unto him, Where [art] thou?